Colorado College Tigers

 The Colorado College Tigers are composed of 16 teams representing Colorado College in intercollegiate athletics, including men and women's basketball, cross country, lacrosse, soccer, swimming & diving, tennis, and track and field.
 Men's sports include ice hockey.
 Women's sports include volleyball.
-The Tigers compete in NCAA Division III and are members of the Southern Collegiate Athletic Conference for all sports except men's ice hockey and women's soccer, which compete in NCAA Division I. The men's ice hockey team is a member of the National Collegiate Hockey Conference, while the women's soccer team is a member of the Mountain West Conference.
+The Tigers compete in NCAA Division III and are members of the Southern Collegiate Athletic Conference for all sports except men's ice hockey and women's soccer, which compete in NCAA Division I, and women's lacrosse and men's lacrosse, which compete in Division III.
+The men's ice hockey team is a member of the National Collegiate Hockey Conference, while the women's soccer team is a member of the Mountain West Conference.
+The women's lacrosse team is a member of the Wisconsin Intercollegiate Athletic Conference and will join the New Jersey Athletic Conference for men's lacrosse in 2027.